 Acolytes & Lay Readers are 4th and 5th grade worship leaders who bring the “Light of Christ” into the Sanctuary during the worship services or serve as scripture readers from the pulpit.

-Children’s Ministry Hall Volunteers help on the Nursery, Preschool, and Elementary hallways on Sunday mornings in 1- or 2- hour shifts (3 shifts per semester).
+Children’s Ministry Hall Volunteers help on the Nursery/Preschool and Elementary hallways on Sunday mornings during worship and Sunday school.

 Children’s Ministry Mission Volunteers help to plan and implement new and existing mission and service efforts for our children, including FPC Service Day.

 Children and Youth Ministry “Buddies” commit to a child or youth with exceptional needs—whether they be physical, emotional or language related—for the school year and volunteer twice a month to attend Sunday school with that individual.

 Children’s Ministry Special Event Volunteers plan and lead any of our special events throughout the year, including Hanging of the Greens, Christmas Pageant, Easter Egg Hunt, and more!